Skip to Main Content

 Accessing your reading lists

-It is best to access your list through your Moodle unit clicking on the 'Library Lists' tab in the top banner.
+It is best to access your list through your Moodle unit by clicking on the 'Library Lists' link on the left hand side of the screen or the Library List icon:

-• In the field 'Activity name' add Library List and in 'Preconfigured tool' select Library Lists.
+• In the field 'Activity name' click on Library List and you can amend the name.

 • Refresh your page and the Library List icon should have been added.
 Click on it.